Mookuthi Amman

 Mookuthi Amman is a 2020 Indian Tamil-language fantasy comedy film written and directed by RJ Balaji in his directorial debut.
-Co-directed by N. J. Saravanan, the film stars Nayanthara and Balaji, with Urvashi, Smruthi Venkat, Madhu Mailankody, Abinaya, Moulee and Ajay Ghosh in supporting roles.
-It revolves around a news anchor joining forces with the title character to expose a godman as fake.
-The film was released on Disney+ Hotstar on 14 November 2020, during Diwali.
+Co-directed by N. J. Saravanan and produced by Ishari K. Ganesh, the film stars Nayanthara and Balaji, with Urvashi, Smruthi Venkat, Madhu Mailankody, Abinaya, Moulee and Ajay Ghosh in supporting roles.
+It revolves around a news anchor collaborating with the title character to expose a godman's fraudulence.

+Filming took place between November 2019 and February 2020.
+The film was photographed by Dinesh Krishnan, and edited by R. K. Selva.
+It was released on Disney+ Hotstar on 14 November 2020, during Diwali, after a theatrical release was cancelled due to the COVID-19 pandemic.
 A sequel titled Mookuthi Amman 2, with Nayanthara reprising her role, is in production.

 Plot

 Engels Ramasamy, a Nagercoil-based news anchor, lives with his single mother, paternal grandfather and three sisters.
-Many girls rejected Engels’ marriage proposal because his family is poor and his father abandoned him.
+Many girls rejected Engels' marriage proposal because his family is poor and his father abandoned him.
 The family plans to leave for the Venkateswara Temple, Tirupati for the fourth time, only to cancel it as the youngest sister gets her first period.
 They soon realise that they should go to their family deity Mookuthi Amman's temple to seek good luck.

 The temple is located in a hilly area called Vellimalai, 13.9 kilometres from Nagercoil.
 So they head there but find the temple dilapidated.
 The family cleans the temple, and as per the custom, they stay for the night.
-While they sleep, Mookuthi Amman appears in human form at the temple, which Engels witnesses.
+While they sleep, Amman appears in human form at the temple, which Engels witnesses.
 He soon realises that only he can see her as he is a god-chosen child.
 She decides to improve his family's prospects, but in return, Engels must popularise her temple.
 After he complies, he decides to make his family members' dreams come true with the help of Amman, and both Engels and Amman head back to Nagercoil by bus.

 Bhagavathi Baba, a godman, enters the Mookuthi Amman temple and announces that he will build a town named Panchavanam, which will destroy 148 villages around the temple in Vellimalai.
-This angers Engels, who has tried to reveal his scams for the past six years.
+This angers Engels, who has been trying to expose his scams for the past six years.
 Amman decides to help Engels expose Baba.
 The next day, she makes herself visible to Engels' family members.
 They soon decide to take down Baba together.

-Once, Engels goes to a meeting with Baba but sees his father as a follower of Baba who lied to his family that he left him.
+Engels goes to meet Baba but sees his estranged father, now a follower of Baba.
 He narrates the story to his mother.
 Amman makes a plan, and according to the plan, Engels' mother and sisters infiltrate Baba's group posing as Baba followers and start taking videos of him behaving badly in front of the other members without him noticing.
 Engels gets employed at Star Vijay and does a daily show with Baba, in which people call in for solutions to their issues.